Elizabeth Haldane: Biography

 Elizabeth Haldane was born on 27 May 1862 at 17 Charlotte Square, Edinburgh.
 Her father was Robert Haldane of Cloan House near Auchterarder, Perthshire and her mother was Mary Elizabeth Sanderson.
 She was educated by a succession of tutors and visiting schoolmasters.
 She wanted to go to college but it was too expensive and she was an only daughter tied to her widowed mother.
 Instead she educated herself by correspondence courses.

 Haldane was persuaded by Octavia Hill to apply to the system of property administration which Hill had developed in London to the situation in Edinburgh and in 1884, at the age of 21, she became convener of the Housing Committee of the Edinburgh Social Union.
 She took nursing courses in the 1880s and subsequently became involved in establishing the Voluntary Aid Detachment (VAD) from 1908 onwards.
 She became a manager of Edinburgh Royal Infirmary around 1901 onwards.
 Her autobiography, From One Century to Another covers the period from 1862 to 1914.
 It lacks precise detail but gives a graphic picture of what it was like to be a well-to-do lady in the Victorian and Edwardian periods.
 She was intimate with royalty such as Queen Alexandra and was a personal friend of literary figures such as Matthew Arnold and George Meredith.
 She was taken out to dinner by Matthew Arnold who astonished her "by his knowledge of the neighbouring fishing streams, since he did not personally know the neighbourhood."
 She adds that: "I enjoyed his talk very much, as I had always had a great admiration for his work and felt it an honour to meet him.
 He had the stiff rather highbrow Victorian face one knew so well from pictures, but he was delightful to me."
 George Meredith visited Cloan House in September 1890.
 She recalls that "It was quite unnecessary to entertain him, for the wonderful sentences poured from his mouth and we had but to listen."
+In 1919 she sat on the College of Nursing Salaries Committee where she was instrumental in securing a grant from the Carnegie Trust to support the creation of their Nursing Library.

 In later life, she corresponded with her niece, Naomi Mitchison (née Haldane) who regarded her suffragist views as being out of date.
 Haldane accepted "the restriction of women's activities to the inside, the personal, the domestic" whereas Mitchison considered women to be equally free to pursuit their lives outside the home.
 She died on 24 December 1937 at St Margaret's Hospital, Auchterarder.

 Haldane was an accomplished translator and put her considerable talents to use translating works of philosophy, including treatises by Descartes and Hegel.
 Along with G. R. T. Ross, she translated Descartes in a two-volume set, entitled The Philosophical Works, for Cambridge University Press in 1911.